|Quick links to related pages: AWARDS

 Applicants are strongly encouraged to consider that preference will be given to applications relating to:

-The assessment process is designed to favour those applications addressing the above areas and which have a clinical as opposed to a laboratory focus.
-Applicants are encouraged to specially focus on the harder-to-reach population groups in our community including:
+The assessment process is designed to favour those applications addressing these areas and with a clinical as opposed to laboratory focus.
+Applicants are encouraged to specially focus on harder-to-reach population groups in our community including: